Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - Find start points by looking for watercourse objects in the current Mesh model.
 Current model is configured at task level.
 - Sort them according to an attribute called `SortIndex` assumed to be available on instances of the WaterCourse type and group them according to area name.

 There may be several start point search sections separated with semicolon `;`.
-Observe that the eventual order by section (starting with `ORDER_BY:`) is defined
+Observe that the eventual _order-by_ section (starting with `ORDER_BY:`) is defined
 **immediately** after the search definition.
 This is because it *belongs* to that specific search expression.
-The next search section will have its own order by definition.
+The next search section will have its own _order-by_ definition.

 Example of multiple start point definitions:
 `*[.Type=WaterCourse]ORDER_BY:Area=Name,WaterCourse=.SortIndex;*[.Type=SomeType]ORDER_BY:Default=Ignore,HydroPlant=.SortIndex`